-My colleague Kieran previously looked at ‘What do role-play games have in common with software development?’ and I thought I’d look into it further as it wasn’t until recently, when playing MMORPG’s with friends in my spare time, that it occurred to me that the team work involved in being a coder is much like being a team to go on a raid in dungeons….
+My colleague Kieran previously looked at ‘What do role-play games have in common with software development?’ and I thought I’d look into it further as it wasn’t until recently when playing MMORPG’s with friends in my spare time, that it occurred to me that the teamwork involved in being a coder is much like being a team to go on a raid in dungeons….

-Depending on what game you are playing they are often defined as a Warrior, Barbarian, Samurai, Berseker or Tank.
+Depending on what game you are playing they are often defined as a Warrior, Barbarian, Samurai, Berseker, or Tank.

-In game often the main advantage of the class is physical strength, and they are close-combat fighters usually filling the role of the primary tank, as they are able to both withstand and inflict fierce physical damage whilst keeping the enemy from getting to other characters.
+In the game often the main advantage of the class is physical strength, and they are close-combat fighters usually filling the role of the primary tank, as they are able to both withstand and inflict fierce physical damage whilst keeping the enemy from getting to other characters.

-Often fighters are the team leader – leading the team into battle, coordinating the attack and remaining cool, calm and collected despite being right at the center of the chaos.
+Often fighters are the team leader – leading the team into battle, coordinating the attack, and remaining cool, calm, and collected despite being right at the center of the chaos.

 The Rogues class are the tricksters of MMORPG games.
-They are often defined as Spy, Thief’s, Rogues, Assassins or Ninjas.
+They are often defined as Spy, Thief’s, Rogues, Assassins, or Ninjas.

 Their most important ability is stealth (allowing them to fight on their own terms).